 Quiet Hours,Noise (in and around the living areas,including DPC)

-Quiet hours are 11:00 p.m. to 8:00 a.m., Sunday through Thursday, and on weekends (Friday and Saturday) from 1:00 a.m. to 10:00 a.m.
+Quiet Hours, Noise (in and around the living areas, including DPC) Quiet hours are 11:00 p.m. to 8:00 a.m., Sunday through Thursday, and on weekends (Friday and Saturday) from 1:00 a.m. to 10:00 a.m.
 During these hours, noise must be kept to a minimum in and around the living areas (including DPC, the athletic fields, and track).
 However, courtesy hours are always in effect and residents should respect the rights of others who wish to sleep or study.
-Stereo speakers may only be directed and projected out of windows on North Campus only on Friday and Saturday nights from 8:00 p.m. to 1:00 a.m.
-During these hours, volume must be kept at a level that shows courtesy to the surrounding residents.
-Bands, amplifiers, and/or amplified music are not permitted in the traditional residence halls.
+Stereo speakers and amplifiers are not permitted to be directed and projected out of any windows in residential communities, including townhouses.
+Even before quiet hours, staff may instruct students to lower volumes from within individual units if disturbances are reported by the community.
+Bands, amplifiers and/or amplified music are not permitted in the traditional halls.
 These areas are not suited for this type of activity.
 Arrangements for more appropriate performance space can be discussed with the Music Department or the Office of Student Activities.

 In the resident facilities, solicitation and selling (for example, merchandise, food, magazines) door-to-door, from a student room, or in a public area are not permitted without prior, written authorization from the Office of Residence Life.
 Soliciting by telephone or computer is also not permitted in the residence halls, suites, apartments, and townhouses and students should not assist vendors who attempt to enlist students by telephone or computer to arrange campus canvassing.
 Students are not permitted to use the residential facilities for commercial purposes or for conducting a business enterprise.
 Residents should contact Residence Life staff members when unauthorized solicitors are canvassing in College housing, including people selling pizzas, perfume, candy, T-shirts, magazines, collecting donations, etc.